 The PD endpoints will be presented in listings and summarized in tables.
-In addition to the standard summary statistics, the geometric mean and CV will also be presented at each time point.
+In addition to the standard summary statistics, the geometric mean and coefficient of variation will also be presented at each time point.
 The PD endpoints will be analyzed in the PD population.